Billie-Bi/textual-differentiation/README.md

 # textual differentiation

-Scripts and code for machine learning-based analysis of **narrative pace** and **stylistic features** in *Virginia Woolf’s To the Lighthouse*, enabling reproducible computational literary research.
+Scripts and code for computational analysis of textual differentiation across the tripartite structure of Virginia Woolf’s To the Lighthouse, enabling reproducible computational literary research.

 ## License
 This project is licensed under the MIT License — see the LICENSE file for details.